aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * For beacons in the FilterExpression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
  * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace (field EQ value) with ((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))
+ * Doing this will likely require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.

 If there is no "previous" entry in the "key" section
- * This operstion must return one QueryRequest object
+ * This operation must return one QueryRequest object

 If there is a "previous" entry in the "key" section
- * This opertion MUST return two QueryRequest objects
+ * This operation MUST return two QueryRequest objects
  * This operation MUST return one QueryRequest with the key's field and value replaced with the current scan beacon settings
  * This operation MUST return one QueryRequest with the key's field and value replaced with the previous scan beacon settings

 ### transformQueryResponse
- * This operation MUST take as input a QueryResponse object and a QueryRequest object.
+ * This operation MUST take as input a QueryResponse object and a QueryRequest object and and optional second QueryResponse object.
+ * The QueryResponse objects MUST already be decrypted
  * This operation MUST return an QueryResponse object.

-here it gets fuzzy

-* filter out records that didn't really match.
-This could involve arbitrarily complex FilterExpressions
-* maybe take two QueryResponses, or an array thereof, to deal with multiple queries
-* how much of the complexity of adding two responses together do we need to deal with?
+ * If the optional second QueryResponse object is provided, the two QueryResponse objects must be merged into the returned object.
+ * This operation MUST remove any records for which the scan beacon matched, but the actual query string does not match.
+ * Doing this will likely require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.
+ * Doing this will likely require the creation of an executable parse tree

 ### transformScanRequest
  * This operation MUST take as input a ScanRequest object.